Home > Adventure

 The total eclipse is coming to America.
 Are you ready?

-If you are one of the 25 million that live near totality, you’ve probably got your calendar marked for August 21, your watches set, your spot reserved.
-It’s a once in a lifetime experience not to be missed.
+If you are one of the 25 million who live near totality, you’ve probably got your calendar marked for August 21, your watches set, your spot reserved.
+It’s a once-in-a-lifetime experience that is not to be missed.

 total solar eclipse